 Thought Carnival was only for the Brazilians?
 Every February Panama comes alive for this 4-day celebration that’s deeply entrenched in the country’s culture.
 Nation-wide, there are street parties, parades, fireworks and ‘mojaderas’ – water balloons, buckets and even fire hoses spraying you till you’re soaking wet.
-If you’re in Panama for this mega-holiday, you’re in for a treat.
+If you’re around for the mega-holiday that is Panama carnival, you’re in for a treat.

 Elements of Carnival in Panama